scds/rdm-best-practices/index.md

 <!-- Estimate the time the workshop will take to complete.
 Feel free to remove this. -->
 ## Duration
 This module will take around 1 to 2 hours, however feel free to work at your own pace!
-## Land Acknowledgement
-McMaster University is located on the territories of the Mississauga and Haudenosaunee nations, within the lands protected by the Dish With One Spoon wampum agreement.
-Research data management by and with First Nations, Métis, and/or Inuit requires alignment with Indigenous data sovereignty principles.
-These must be developed an approved by these communities.
-Examples of Indigenous data management practices include the First Nations Information Governance Centre’s [OCAP principles](https://fnigc.ca/ocap-training/), the [OCAS principles] endorsed by the Manitoba Métis Federation, the principles of [Inuit Qaujimajatuqangit], ᐃᓄᐃᑦ ᑕᐱᕇᑦ ᑲᓇᑕᒥ (Inuit Tapiriit Kanatami) [National Inuit Strategy on Research](https://www.itk.ca/national-strategy-on-research-launched/), and Global Indigenous Data Alliance’s [CARE principles](https://www.gida-global.org/care).